kdevay/odin-landing-page/readme.txt

 General
 - mimic the given design, but don't worry about getting it pixel-perfect.
 - Feel free to substitute your own content.
-- Ensure any images are free for you to use, and credit the image creator (put the creator’s name and contact info in you README file AND find free images @Pexels, Pixabay, and Unsplash)

-Assignment
-- The font that’s being used in the images is roboto.
-- Hero text is the statement that appears at the top of a web page.
 - 4 main sections and a footer
 - Don't worry about optimizing for mobile